Aerospace & Defense

 The objective of the test campaign is to reproduce the acoustical environment that a communication satellite is subjected to when placed in the fairing of a satellite launcher.
 The test setup is designed to generate the high acoustic levels that excite the specimen during takeoff.
 The setup is comprised of 96 loudspeakers, stacked in 12 columns and adequately positioned in a circular configuration, and 96 amplifiers that deliver the required high power of 4x5 kilowatts (kW).
 The specimen being tested is placed at the center of the five-meter cylinder of loudspeaker columns.
 The challenge is to reproduce a uniform diffuse acoustic field around the specimen.
 In the described test, the team evaluates the behavior of the specimen, making sure that it is equivalent to the one specimen placed in an acoustic reverberant room.

-The LMS SCADAS™ hardware provides the adequate voltage output.
+The Simcenter SCADAS™ hardware provides the adequate voltage output.
 Using a closed-loop algorithm, the solution ensures that the output matches the reference profile drive.
 The method allowed the team to successfully qualify the reflector shell of an antenna subsystem demonstrator.
 In the second phase, the team performed qualification tests on the mid-sized platform of a Global Star second generation (GB2) spacecraft mockup.
 The full qualification sequence was realized according to multilaunchers requirements.

 “This phase helped us validate that the testing method is suited for qualification of spacecraft from constellation production lines,” says Fabriès.
 “With this method, we are able to conduct up 25 test runs within a test session.
 It is a very efficient way of testing newly-designed hardware.
 It will allow us to explore more variants with the possibility of performing immediate validation in the lab.”